Top of the page

 Hysteroscopy is usually done by your gynecologist in the operating room of a hospital or surgery centre.
 You will probably go home the same day.
 In some cases, the procedure can be done in your doctor's office.

 You may be given medicine (anesthesia) to help you relax, to numb the area, or to help you sleep.

-A hysteroscopy can cause injury to the uterus or cervix, an infection, or bleeding.
-In rare cases, the uterus, bladder, or bowel can be punctured during the test, requiring surgical repair.
+Hysteroscopy can cause injury to the uterus or cervix, an infection, or bleeding.
+In rare cases, the uterus, bladder, or bowel can be punctured during the test and require surgical repair.
 If general anesthesia is used, there is a small risk of problems from the anesthesia.

 The inside of the uterus looks normal in size and shape.

 No polyps, fibroids, or other growths are present.

 The size or shape of the inside of the uterus does not look normal.

 Uterine polyps, fibroids, or other growths are present.